svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 	    }
 	}

-[NOTE]
-The Lifecycle class doesn't have to be named "Lifecycle", but the class must implement the MangooLifecycle interface and you have to bind the implementation using Google Guice in your Module class.
-The module class is also located in the /conf package in your application.
+> The Lifecycle class doesn't have to be named
+> "Lifecycle", but the class must implement the MangooLifecycle interface and
+> you have to bind the implementation using Google Guice in your Module
+> class.
+The module class is also located in the /conf package in your
+> application.
 This class can also hold other custom Google Guice bindings.

 	package conf;